Skip to main content

 This is not paranoia.
 Etsy sellers have been targeted by competitors, scraping tools, and phishing campaigns.
 Your pricing spreadsheet in the wrong hands reveals your entire business model.
 A local-first calculator eliminates that exposure.
 You can test pricing scenarios, run what-if analyses, and model worst-case fee impacts without any data transmission.

 The privacy model also supports practical workflows.
-You can use the calculators during a live product photoshoot where you are deciding whether a new item is worth listing.
-You can run numbers at a craft fair while talking to a customer about a custom order.
+You can use the calculators during a product photoshoot while deciding whether a new item is worth listing.
+You can run numbers at a craft fair while discussing a custom order.
 You can check fees from your phone while sourcing materials.
-No login, no app install, no account — just open the page and calculate.
+No login, app install, or account needed.

 For teams and agencies managing multiple Etsy shops, local-first tools avoid the complication of mixing client financial data on a shared SaaS account.
 Each client session is isolated to the browser tab.
 There is no cross-client data leakage, no retention policy to review, and no need to explain to a client why their sales data is on a third-party platform.